ambadyanands/getting-started/README.md

 ***Programming Language***

 Learning the basics of at least one programming language is essential.
-Some examples include Ruby, Bash, Java, Python, and C/C++.
-If you can't decide on which language, Python is an excellent place to start.
+C/C++ is the most common in hacker challenges, but Python is an excellent place to start.

 [Codecademy Python Beginners Course](https://www.codecademy.com/learn/python)

 ## 6. Hone your Skills
 The field of cyber security is massive, and continuing to grow every day.
-Look into different fields of security and determine what you might be interested in.
+Look into different fields of security and see what you might be interested in.
 We maintain a repository specifically to share our learning resources here:

 [github.com/uhmgreyhats/learning-resources](https://github.com/uhmgreyhats/learning-resources)

-Poke around and learn what you can.
-Feel free to contribute to the repo should you find any additional resources.
+Feel free to contribute to the repo if you find something interesting.

 ---

-Welcome to Grey Hats.

-If you have any questions/comments/concerns/revisions to this document, please contact the board.
+If you have any questions, comments, concerns, or revisions to this document, please contact the board.